jianhan/functional-light-javascript-study-notes/CH07/README.md

 p.y = 3;
 ~~~
 4. Objects have a clear advantage when it comes to representing state that we need to be able to clone.

+### Performance
+1. From an implementation perspective, is that in JavaScript objects are often lighter-weight in terms of memory and even computation.

+### Summary
+1. Representation as a closure has certain benefits, like granular change control and automatic privacy
+2. Representation as an object has other benefits, like easier cloning of state.